 A lot has changed in the last month.
-In March, preventative measures aimed at slowing the spread of the coronavirus, halted daily life around the world.
-Now we’re into April, and at least one third of the global population is under some sort of restriction, most Americans are under stay-at-home orders and at least 46 states and Washington, D.C., have closed non – essential businesses.
+In March, preventative measures aimed at slowing the spread of the coronavirus halted daily life around the world.
+At least one third of the global population is under some sort of restriction, most Americans are under stay-at-home orders and at least 46 states and Washington, D.C., have closed non – essential businesses.

 Needless to say, people are spending most of their days inside, alone or with family.
 Trying to stay healthy during these uncertain times.
 Below are some activities for your time spent in isolation.

 If you have a yard, why not plant some flowers or even fruits or vegetables?
 If you don’t have a yard, look into potted plants or indoor gardens!
 Get creative!

 Now that our social life is on hold, we can dive into some of the biggest books that have intimidated us for years.
 Suddenly, losing yourself in a good book is not a bad idea !, Do you have a favorite book?
 Let us know and we will share your suggestion on our Instagram and Facebook pages. (https://www.facebook.com/AllenSchool/ ). (https://www.instagram.com/allen_school/ )

 Do 15-minute daily meditations and keep a journal.

 In times like these, it’s easy to focus on negative things.
 Dedicating just 15 minutes a day to sit down, breath, stay present, and aware of yourself and your surroundings will give you clarity.
 The simple, but the often hard act of sitting down is so important right now.
 Challenge yourself to try it for just a minute or so, and get your thoughts down on paper before and after, to see what you notice.